Spring Chicken Pot Pie

-- ½ tbsp Dijon mustard (or grainy mustard)
+- ½ tablespoon Dijon mustard (or grainy mustard)

-Stir in the peas, crème fraîche and herbs, then remove from the heat.
-Taste and season well with salt and pepper.
-Scrunch the phyllo pastry sheets over the mixture, brush with a little oil and bake for 20-30 mins or until golden brown and bubbling at the sides
+- Scrunch the phyllo pastry sheets over the mixture, brush with melted butter or oil and bake for 20-30 mins or until phyllo is golden brown and filling is bubbling at the sides

-Allow to cool a couple minutes once out of the oven and then serve.
+- Allow to cool for 10 minutes once out of the oven and then spoon out and serve

 Adapted from BBC Good Food